Historical Trends: Divorce Rates in America by Year & What They Mean for Modern Family

 Financial Pressures And Economic Timing

-Economic stress can cause both delays in marriage and changes in divorce trends.
+Economic stress can both delay marriage and shift divorce trends.
 When faced with job loss, rising housing costs, or debt, some couples put off marriage.

 Others may feel stuck together during tough times because divorce can be expensive.
-Marriage trends often shift during rough financial periods.
+Marriage trends often shift during economic downturns.

 For example, U.S. marriage and divorce rates tend to drop simultaneously during recessions.
 When families feel more financially secure, however, marriage and divorce rates may rise again.